SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: DISCUSSION

-To reduce the impact of randomness, we set the temperature to 0 for \modelName{} during evaluation, ensuring deterministic outputs and making results comparable across runs and baselines.
-We also mitigate potential data leakage and contamination effects.
+We mitigate potential data leakage and contamination effects.
 When constructing the training set, we explicitly remove all instances from the SWE-Lancer Manager and SWE-Lancer IC benchmarks.
-Cross-issue leakage is also unlikely because candidate proposals are written in a structured natural-language format that mainly includes a problem restatement, root-cause analysis, and a proposed solution, and they contain little to no concrete code.
+Cross-issue leakage is also unlikely because candidate proposals are written in a structured natural-language format that mainly includes a problem restatement, root-cause analysis, and a proposed solution, and any concrete code they include is typically limited, partial, or illustrative rather than a full implementation.
 As a result, proposals from later issues are unlikely to encode implementation details that would reveal the ground-truth best proposal for earlier benchmark issues.